zhyoulun/base-drafts/draft-ietf-quic-qpack.md

 ## Preventing Eviction Races {#evictions}

-Due to out-of-order arrival, QPACK's eviction algorithm requires changes (relative to HPACK) to avoid the possibility that an indexed representation is decoded after the referenced entry has already been evicted.
-QPACK employs a two-phase eviction algorithm, in which the encoder will not evict entries that have outstanding (unacknowledged) references.
+An eviction race occurs when an entry is evicted from the dynamic table before all header blocks referencing that entry have been processed by the decoder.

-### Blocked Evictions
+If inserting a new header into the dynamic table would cause the eviction of an entry with unacknowledged references, the encoder MUST NOT emit the insert instruction.
+This is called a blocked eviction.

-The encoder MUST NOT permit an entry to be evicted while a reference to that entry remains unacknowledged.
-If a new header to be inserted into the dynamic table would cause the eviction of such an entry, the encoder MUST NOT emit the insert instruction until the reference has been processed by the decoder and acknowledged.
+When the encoder encounters a blocked eviction, the encoder SHOULD emit a literal representation for the new header in order to avoid encoding delays, and MAY insert the header into the table later if desired.

-The encoder can emit a literal representation for the new header in order to avoid encoding delays, and MAY insert the header into the table later if desired.
+To ensure that blocked evictions are rare, the encoder SHOULD avoid referencing any eviction-prone entries, which are dynamic table entries that may be evicted soon.
+Rather than reference an eviction-prone entry, the encoder SHOULD emit an Indexed-Duplicate representation (see {{indexed-duplicate}}), and reference the duplicate instead.

-To ensure that the blocked eviction case is rare, references to the oldest entries in the dynamic table SHOULD be avoided.
-When one of the oldest entries in the table is still actively used for references, the encoder SHOULD emit an Indexed-Duplicate representation instead (see {{indexed-duplicate}}).
+To identify eviction-prone entries, the encoder may maintain a draining index, which is the smallest index in the dynamic table that it will emit a reference for.
+As new entries are inserted, the encoder increments the draining index such that the amount of free and draining space in the dyanmic table is larger than its target threshold.

 ## Refreshing Entries with Duplication {#indexed-duplicate}